medical-software-quality/project-quality-plan/quality_plan.md

   has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].

 * The user manual
   is written, reviewed and approved through the software development SOP[^3].

-* TODO: The user training instruction is specified and stored according to the DaC specification[^1].

-* TODO: The user training instruction has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].

-* TODO: The user training instruction is written, reviewed and approved through the software development SOP[^3].

 ### Operations